 One of Ayurveda’s best recipes to include in your morning ritual is Chyawanprash.
 This herbal blend was created nearly 5,000 years ago by the respected sage, Chywan, to improve the quality of life and increase longevity.
 The Sanskrit word “prash” means to consume intentionally.
 Just 1-2 teaspoons every morning on an empty stomach enhances your respiratory, circulatory, and digestive systems to boost energy, stimulate immunity, sharpen clarity and focus, and strengthen your body, mind and spirit connection.
 This makes it perfect to use before yoga, meditation, or pranayama.

 Before or after meditation is also the perfect time to embrace a gratitude practice.
-Giving thanks and resetting this reverence in the foreground of our mind as we process and catch up to the challenges and frustrations that otherwise come at us helps us set a tone for what is to come each day.
+Giving thanks and resetting this reverence in the foreground of our mind helps us set a tone for what is to come each day.
 One way to practice gratitude is to fold your hands over your heart center and give thanks for the new day.
 You can also touch your right fingertips to the ground, sending your love and gratitude to Mother Earth.

 8. Eat breakfast